briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [subvolumes]: https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Subvolumes
 [snapshot]: https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Snapshots

-To start off, there are a [few basic approaches](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Layout) to layout your btrfs subvolumes.
+To start off, here are a [few basic approaches](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Layout) to layout your btrfs subvolumes.
 Feel free to come up with your own, but here's the layout of my subvolumes and how they are mounted into the system.
 Subvolumes are prefixed with `@` and normal directories are suffixed with `/`.